Welcome

 SQE1 Syllabus

 For SQE1, you are required to understand the core principles and practical application of SDLT and LTT in common property transactions.
 You will need to identify the correct tax applicable based on location and understand how it is charged.
-While specific rates and thresholds may be provided in assessment questions, knowledge of key reliefs and procedural deadlines is expected.
+While specific rates and thresholds may be provided in assessment questions, knowledge of key reliefs and procedural deadlines is expected, with a focus on the following syllabus points:

 • The distinction between SDLT (applying in England) and LTT (applying in Wales).